XModBench: Benchmarking Cross-Modal Capabilities and Consistency in Omni-Language Models: Experiments

 \subsection{Model Performances}

 Table~\ref{tab:multimodal_performance} reports results across five task families and six cross-modal directions (Audio $\mapsto$ Text, Audio $\mapsto$ Vision, Text $\mapsto$ Audio, Text $\mapsto$ Vision, Vision $\mapsto$ Audio, Vision $\mapsto$ Text).
 The first subtable summarizes the average accuracy across all tasks for each modality configuration, while the remaining subtables present detailed performance within each task family.
-Scores are color-coded for readability: $<30$, 30–60, 60–90, and $\geq90$, with the best value in each column highlighted in \textbf{bold}.
+The highest scores are \textbf{bolded}, and the second highest are \underline{underlined}.
 For each model, we also report the overall average accuracy (\emph{Avg.}) and standard deviation (\emph{Std.}) across the six configurations to quantify robustness to modality shifts.
 Details of the human evaluation are provided in Appendix~\ref{app:human}.

-\textbf{Performance by task families.} Overall, the Gemini~2.0 and~2.5 series outperform all open-source systems.
+\textbf{Performance by task families.} Overall, the Gemini~2.0 and~2.5 series outperform all open-source models.
 Among open models, Qwen2.5-Omni and EchoInk-R1 are the strongest baselines, surpassing Gemini~1.5~Pro by 3.6 and~4.2 points, respectively.
 Across the five task families, spatial and temporal reasoning remain the most challenging (Gemini~2.5~Pro achieves 50.1 and~60.8), whereas perception and linguistic tasks reach higher accuracy (75.9 and~76.8).
-The performance gap between open- and closed-source systems extends beyond spatial and temporal reasoning to external knowledge: while Qwen2.5-Omni and EchoInk-R1 perform comparably to Gemini~2.5~Pro on perception, the latter attains 89.3 on external knowledge.
-These results highlight persistent bottlenecks in open-source models, as closed-source systems likely benefit from broader web-scale pretraining and stronger spatial–temporal reasoning capabilities.
+The performance gap between open- and closed-source models extends beyond spatial and temporal reasoning to external knowledge: while Qwen2.5-Omni and EchoInk-R1 perform comparably to Gemini~2.5~Pro on perception, the latter attains 89.3 on external knowledge.
+These results highlight persistent bottlenecks in open-source models, as closed-source models likely benefit from broader web-scale pretraining and stronger spatial–temporal reasoning capabilities.